-It is because most Japanese textbooks are written in horizontally, and they don’t show you how to write on Genkouyoushi.
+It is because most Japanese textbooks are written horizontally, and they don’t show you how to write on Genkouyoushi.
 You don’t have many opportunities to see examples of Genkuyoushi writing.

 As a Japanese teacher, I found several common mistakes people made.
 Once you read this article, you can easily avoid them!

 Mistake 1 Starting Point

 Start writing from the top left, not the top right.